-Dr B, an NHS consultant physician, was involved in the care of an NHS patient who died of multi-organ failure following complications from a radiology investigation.
+Dr Benson, an NHS consultant physician*, was involved in the care of an NHS patient who died of multi-organ failure following complications from a radiology investigation.
 There were differences in opinion among various doctors involved regarding the care provided.
-The matter was investigated internally by the Trust and later an inquest was opened into the death by the coroner.
+The matter was referred to the GMC after an internal investigation by the Trust and an inquest by the coroner.

-The medicolegal consultant for the case promptly took steps to manage the situation, including appointing a solicitor who was instructed to represent Dr B’s interests and acquiring an experienced barrister to attend the inquest hearing with the member.
+The medicolegal consultant (MLC) for the case promptly took steps to manage the situation, including appointing a solicitor who was instructed to represent Dr Benson’s interests and acquiring an experienced barrister to support him through the GMC investigation.

-A further complication arose when a criminal allegation was made arising from the Trust’s investigation of the matter and Dr B was contacted by the police to be interviewed under caution.
-The solicitor on the case corresponded with the police inspector on Dr B’s behalf and successfully disputed the indication to conduct an interview under caution.
-Instead, the solicitor attended the police station with Dr B to give a witness statement and the criminal matter was eventually closed.
+A further complication arose when a criminal allegation was made arising from the Trust’s investigation of the matter and Dr Benson was contacted by the police to be interviewed under caution.
+The solicitor on the case corresponded with the police inspector on Dr Benson’s behalf and successfully disputed the indication to conduct an interview under caution.
+Instead, the solicitor attended the police station with Dr Benson to give a witness statement and the criminal matter was eventually closed.

-At the inquest, Dr B was criticised in the coroner’s conclusion.
+At the inquest, Dr Benson was criticised in the coroner’s conclusion.
 Pursuant to the obligations set out in paragraph 75 of Good Medical Practice, they made a self-referral to the GMC.
-Dr B’s solicitor and medicolegal consultant were able to provide guidance and support at all stages of this process, including undertaking meaningful reflection and identifying targeted CPD helping to demonstrate the learning taken from these events and changes to future practice.
+Dr Benson’s solicitor and MLC were able to provide guidance and support at all stages of this process, including undertaking meaningful reflection and identifying targeted CPD, to help demonstrate the learning taken from these events and changes to future practice.

-The medicolegal consultant provided further instructions to the solicitor who provided strong representations on Dr B’s behalf to the GMC as to why it was felt the threshold was not met to review the original decision.
+The MLC provided further instructions to the solicitor who provided strong representations on Dr Benson’s behalf to the GMC as to why it was felt the threshold was not met to review the original decision.
 These submissions were successful, and the outcome remained that the case was closed with no further action.